elastic/DaC-Reference/docs/core_component_syncing_rules_and_data_from_vcs_to_elastic_security.md

   ...
 ```

-💡 Note: For older stacks (Version prior to 9.0), one can use the `kibana upload-rule` command.
+💡 Note: For stacks with a version prior to 9.0, one can use the `kibana upload-rule` command.
 However, this is not recommended and one should use the `kibana import-rules` in its place.

 ```bash
 █▀▀▄ ▄▄▄ ▄▄▄ ▄▄▄ ▄▄▄ ▄▄▄ ▄▄▄ ▄▄▄ ▄   ▄      █▀▀▄ ▄  ▄ ▄   ▄▄▄ ▄▄▄